JVMartin/cs300-protocol/README.md

 	+------------+-------------+------+
 	```

+	* username
+		* Only lowercase letters (no spaces, hyphens, etc.)
+		* 3 - 12 characters long
+		* Can never change
+	* ip
+	* port

 	This list is as static as it can possibly be.
 Usernames cannot be changed.
 	Users cannot be added or removed from a network.

-	(Save such features for your own version 2.)
+(Save such features for

-	Usernames must be composed only of lowercase letters (no spaces, hyphens, etc).
+	future versions.)

 	[Changing IP addresses and ports](#changing-an-ip-address) are inevitable and
 	will be dealt with below.